Where to stay in Thailand for couples and beaches

-My first trip to this beautiful country was over 20 years ago.
+My first trip to this beautiful country was over 25 years ago.
 This country has changed so much.
 Sometimes for the better, other times for the worst

-There is no much point going to a beautiful island with marvellous beaches if your stay will be mostly under torrential rain, right in the middle of the wet season.
+There is no much point in going to a beautiful island with marvellous beaches if your stay will be mostly under torrential rain, right in the middle of the wet season.

 But let’s get deeper into it

-- The Inner East of Thailand
+- 15 Isan Region – The unexplored area of Thailand

-Best area to stay in Thailand
+15 Best areas to stay in Thailand for couples and beaches

 It’s hard, if not impossible, to identify a unique best area to stay in Thailand.